gabrigabs/brain-ag/README.md

 ## Overview

 The Rural Producer API is a RESTful API designed to manage rural producers and their associated data.
-The API provides a set of endpoints for creating, reading, updating, and deleting rural producer data and a endpoint that returns statistics off all rural producers farms.
+The API provides a set of endpoints for creating, reading, updating, and deleting rural producer data and a endpoint that returns statistics of all rural producers farms.

 ## Deployment